ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 adb sideload Magisk-*.zip
 ```

-On your phone in recovery-mode check if Magisk installed successfully.
+On your phone check if the last line says "Done".
 Reboot your phone.

 On your phone open Magisk.
 You get an error message.